"I trust that there is nothing of consequence which I have overlooked?" -- Sherlock Holmes

 EyeFreedom.com :: Dr. Edward Boshnick maintains a cutting edge optometric practice devoted to the restoration of vision and comfort lost as a result of refractive eye surgery (LASIK, PRK, RK, etc.), keratoconus, pellucid marginal degeneration, extreme dry eye, corneal dystrophies, corneal trauma and Stevens-Johnson Syndrome.

 Before You Have LASIK Eye Surgery :: Joe Tye's special report on LASIK.
 "Questions you should ask before you have Lasik eye surgery: I've had so many requests for my special report on questions someone should ask before getting Lasik surgery that I've gone ahead and posted it on my blog...
-And while I heard from readers for whom Lasik was a very positive experience, I also heard a number of horror stories.
-My goal is not to talk anyone out of the procedure but rather to make sure they go into it with eyes open to the downside risks, and that they make sure that they are being an effective advocate for their own eyes.
-Please feel free to share this with anyone you know who might be contemplating this surgery."
+My goal is not to talk anyone out of the procedure but rather to make sure they go into it with eyes open to the downside risks, and that they make sure that they are being an effective advocate for their own eyes."

 LasikFDA.com:: Exposes deceit, corruption, and collusion by the FDA and the LASIK industry.
 From the site: "You've read the hype about the 10-minute miracle.
 Now get the truth."
 Reports the events of the April 25, 2008 hearing of the Ophthalmic Device Panel with videos and transcripts of testimony.
 Shows parallels between Big Pharma and Big Tobacco and "Big LASIK".